nic-obert/rusty-vm/oxide/oxide TODO.md

 ### Todo

+- [ ] add warnings for casting references to different-sized types. is_castable_to returns an enum that specifies why it cannot be cast
+- [ ] check if variable is initialized in every path (may be hard to implement)
 - [ ] vscode extension for syntax highlighting
-- [ ] allow constant propagation for immutable statics
 - [ ] catch as many errors as possible in each compiler pass. in each pass, keep a boolean variable like has_errors and or it whenevere an error is encountered
 - [ ] implement indirection operator .
-- [ ] check if variable is initialized in every path (may be hard to implement)
-- [ ] indexing a reference to an array returns a reference to the element. maybe add a new SyntaxTokenValue like ArrayIndexRef { mutable, array, index }
 - [ ] flow analysis (using directed graphs)
 - [ ] eventually, parallelize function IR code optimization since functions are independent from each other (only if the number of functions is significant)
 - [ ] eventually, implement compiler directives
 - [ ] eventually, add better type inference for array elements
 - [ ] add compile-time array bounds check for known index operations
-- [ ] add warnings for casting references to different-sized types. is_castable_to returns an enum that specifies why it cannot be cast
 - [ ] implement tuples
 - [ ] main function
 - [ ] lifetimes?